Antivirus Protection & Internet Security Software

 Eugene has earned a number of international awards for his technological, scientific and entrepreneurial achievements.
 He was voted the World’s Most Powerful Security Exec by SYS-CON Media in 2011, awarded an Honorary Doctorate of Science from Plymouth University in 2012, and named one of Foreign Policy Magazine’s 2012 Top Global Thinkers for his contribution to IT security awareness on a global scale.

-The team supports global and local PR and marketing efforts and conducts incident response during malware-related incidents.
-Key departmental responsibilities include thought leadership in threat intelligence, driving and executing initiatives around improving malware detection accuracy rates and efficiency, as well as pre- and post-sales support of key customer accounts from the point of malware intelligence expertise.
+GReAT undertakes incident response for the company’s customers during malware-related incidents.
+Other key departmental responsibilities include thought leadership in threat intelligence, driving and executing initiatives focused on improving malware detection accuracy rates and efficiency, and supporting key customer accounts with malware intelligence expertise.

 Sergey joined Kaspersky Lab in 2002 and was appointed Deputy Director for the company’s Global Research & Analysis Team in March 2013.
 Prior to becoming Deputy Director, Sergey was the Head of the company’s Global Research & Analysis Team in the EEMEA region.